 The Heroin Detox Process

-Heroin is a highly addictive drug.
+Heroin is a highly addictive and illegal drug.
 Once you become dependent, it is extremely hard to stop using.
 But, that doesn’t mean you can’t quit.
-With a detox plan that is well thought out, you can become free of heroin within a few weeks.
+With a well thought out detox plan, you can become free of heroin within a few weeks.
 But, before going into the heroin detox process, let’s learn about this widely used drug so it will be easier to understand the detox process.

 What is heroin?

-Heroin is an opiate that is derived from the pods of the opium poppy.
-As soon as the pods become mature, they are picked and scoured with a sharp razor.
-The resin is allowed to seep out of the pod slowly over several days.
-Once the resin becomes dry, the dried sap is scraped.
-This is the most potent compound of opium.
-This substance is then refined to make morphine, which is then converted to heroin.
-It can be injected, snorted or smoked.
+Heroin is an opiate drug that comes from the pods of the opium poppy.
+There is a resin in the pods that, when scoured with a razor, seeps out of the pod and dries over a period of days.
+This dried resin is the most potent compound of opium.
+This resin is refined to make morphine and other forms of heroin.
+Heroin can be injected, snorted or smoked.

 Why is heroin so addictive?

-Heroin produces intense feelings of pleasure, making you want to have more and more.
-If you don’t stop after a few doses, you will soon become addicted.
-When you smoke, snort or inject the drug, it will bind with the opioid receptors in your brain and nervous system, causing them to trigger a potent release of a neurotransmitter called dopamine, which is what creates the feeling of pleasure.
-Once your brain becomes accustomed to this euphoric rush of dopamine, you will become addicted and have intense cravings for the drug.
+Heroin is an incredibly addictive drug.
+Heroin produces intense feelings of pleasure.
+When taken, heroin binds with the opioid receptors in the brain and nervous system.
+This causes the receptors to trigger a potent release of a neurotransmitter called dopamine.
+Dopamine is what creates the feeling of pleasure.
+These pleasurable feelings are what make heroin so addictive.
+Once your brain becomes accustomed to this euphoric rush of dopamine, you will become addicted.

 How long does heroin stay in your system?